quiteaniceguy/FRCTeam4132-2018/README.txt

 	autonomous code for lifting and dropping box finding random start position
-	make linear movement account use gyroscope for straighter movement
+	make linear movement account use gyroscope for straighter movement calibrate motors to go straighter
+	make sure motors are on correct ports